makrai/notes/szabolcsi97-scope.md

   * contribute an individual to the interpretation of the sentence, i.e.,
   * an atomic or a plural individual
     (the atoms of) which correspond/s to the element/s of a minimal witness set
-  * This individual serves as a logical subject of predication.
+  * This individual serves as a logical subject of predication
-  * Predication may be distributive or collective, depending on the predicate.
+  * Predication may be distributive or collective, depending on the predicate
 35. A DP in HDistP contributes a set to the interpretation of the sentence, i.e., a witness set
   * serves as a logical subject of predication mediated by a distributive op